iwcs2015/iwcs2015.github.io/content/pages/main.rst

 The 11th International Conference on Computational Semantics (IWCS 2015) will be held at `Queen Mary University of London`_, UK on 14-17th April 2015.
-IWCS is the bi-yearly meeting of SIGSEM_, the ACL_ special interest group on semantics.
+IWCS is the bi-yearly meeting of SIGSEM_, the ACL_ special interest group on semantics;
+this year's edition is hosted by Queen Mary's `Computational Linguistics Lab`_.

 .. _`Queen Mary University of London`: http://www.qmul.ac.uk
 .. _ACL: http://aclweb.org